-The Resource Manager offers Java and WEB APIs to register new new resource types and instances.
-Consistency with the gCube Model ncy with theThe Resource Registry grants publication and access to resourcelodelcompliant with the gCube Model at Resource level.
+The Resource Manager offers Java and WEB APIs to register new resource types and instances.
+Consistency with the gCube Model The Resource Registry grants publication and access to resources compliant with the gCube Model at Resource level.

 Figure 3.6: Resource Manager Architecture